tjohn327/raspberry_pi_ups/README.md

 ### 4. Setup Node-Red dashboard for visualization (optional)

 ![Dashboard](Assests/dashboard_R3.PNG "UPS Monitoring Dashboard")

+If you are new to Node-Red, please checkout their Essentials [video](https://www.youtube.com/watch?v=ksGeUD26Mw0&list=PLyNBB9VCLmo1hyO-4fIZ08gqFcXBkHy-6) series.

 Open the Node-Red link in a browser.
 The link is usually: